orelmoshe/ex-sentrycs/README.md

 ## Description

-This app allows users to check if a 5-letter word is a valid English word (dictionaryapi.dev), using an interactive input field and virtual keyboard.
-The check is performed via an external API.
+This application enables users to verify whether a 5-letter word exists in the English language.
+Users can enter words using an on-screen virtual keyboard.
+The app then checks the validity of the word and provides immediate feedback.

+## Requirement
+To communicate between components, you should use event listeners.
+This allows components to respond to user actions or changes in state by emitting and handling custom events.

 ### Prerequisites